Culture of the Tlingit: Kinship

 Because of the heavy emphasis on clan and matrilineal descent, the father played a relatively minor role in the lives of his children.
 Instead, what Europeans would consider the father's primary role was filled by the mother's brother, the children's maternal uncle, who was of the same clan as the children.
 This man served as caretaker, teacher, and disciplinarian.
 The father had a more peripheral relationship with the children, and as such many Tlingit children have very pleasant memories of their fathers as generous and playful, while they maintain a distinct fear and awe of their maternal uncles who exposed them to hard training and discipline.

 Beneath the clans are houses (hít), smaller groups of people closely related by family, and who in earlier times lived together in the same large communal house.
 The physical house itself would be first and foremost property of the clan, but the householders would be keepers of the house and all material and non-material goods associated with it.
-Each house was led by a "chief," in Tlingit hít s'aatí "house master", an elder male (or less often a female) of high stature within the family.
+Each house was led by a "chief," in Tlingit hít s'aatí "house master", an elder male of high stature within the family.
 Hít s'aatí who were recognized as being of particularly high stature in the community, to the point of being major community leaders, were called aan s'aatí or more often aankháawu, "village master" or "village leader".
 The term aan s'aatí is now used to refer to an elected city mayor in Tlingit, although the traditional position was not elected and did not imply some coercive authority over the residents.

 The existence of a "chief" for every house lineage in a village confused many early European explorers and traders who expected a single autocratic "chief" in a given village or region.
 This led to numerous confrontations and skirmishes among the Europeans and Tlingit in early history, since a particular "chief" could only hold sway over members of his own household and not over others in the village.
 A high stature hít s'aatí could convince unrelated villagers to behave a certain way, but if he lost significant status the community would begin to ignore him, much to the dismay of Europeans who were depending on his authority.